openwdl/wdl/versions/development/SPEC.md

 * A graph value may be used as a depenency higher up in the WDL file than the location where it is declared.
     * This is OK because graph execution order is defined by the DAG, not the order in the page.
     * See the [Forward Reference](#forward-reference) example.
-* Despite always being reachable, some sub-scopes cause the types of values to change if accessed from outside the sub-scope:
+* Despite values being reachable from outside sub-sections, the types of values may change if accessed from outside:
     * Using a value which was declared within a `scatter` from outside that `scatter` implicitly collects the results, turning any X into an `Array[X]`.
     * Using a value which was declared within a `if` from outside the `if` implicitly optionalizes the results, turning any `X` into an `X?`.
 * References must always be acyclic:
     * If "`a` depends on `b`" then it cannot also be true that "`b` depends on `a`".
-    * References must also not cause cyclic dependencies between sub-scopes.
-See the [Acyclic Sub-Scopes](#acyclic-sub-scopes) for an example of what this means.
+    * References must also not cause cyclic dependencies between sub-sections.
+See the [Acyclic Sub-Sections](#acyclic-sub-sections) for an example of what this means.

 ## Examples